David Durst

 Photo of David Durst

-I received a NSF Graduate Research Fellowship and a Stanford Graduate Fellowship in Science and Engineering.
-I will be graduating and looking for a full-time job this year.
+I was advised by Professors Kayvon Fatahalian and Pat Hanrahan and supported by a NSF Graduate Research Fellowship and a Stanford Graduate Fellowship in Science and Engineering.

 PLDI 2020